 If the tumour is very large a condition called ‘hydrocephalus’ (water on the brain) can develop.
 In a healthy brain, there is fluid which circulates through and around the brain called cerebrospinal fluid (CSF).
 The drainage channels for the fluid become blocked because the tumour squeezes the brain and the drainage channels are very narrow.
 When the drainage system becomes blocked, fluid accumulates in spaces within the brain called ventricles.
 As these expand with fluid, the brain is squeezed against the inside of the skull.
 This can cause a range of symptoms (for example: severe headache often worse in the morning and exacerbated by coughing or straining, confusion, visual disturbances, dizziness, drowsiness and in extreme circumstances, reduced consciousness).

 A vestibular schwannoma is often difficult to diagnose because they can be very small indeed and give very few – if any – mild symptoms.
 Many other conditions can cause similar symptoms.

 - If your GP suspects a vestibular schwannoma, then you will be referred for a hearing test.

 - At the same time your GP may refer you to an ENT (ear, nose and throat) specialist, especially if you have developed nerve-related hearing loss (sensorineural hearing loss).

 - Magnetic resonance imaging (MRI) of the brain is the most accurate diagnostic test for vestibular schwannoma.
 A strong magnetic field and radio waves give detailed pictures of the structures in your brain.
-It is a painless test but the scanner is noisy and claustrophobic.
+It is a painless test but the scanner can be noisy.